The 6 Best Ancient Stand-Alone and Cliff Dwellings in Arizona

 What happened to the people that built all those ancient structures and cliff dwellings in Arizona?

 Contrary to some misleading beliefs, the ancient people responsible for the construction of the cliff dwellings and desert town-centers in Arizona didn’t disappear.
-They moved frequently in pursuit of the better living conditions and abundant food sources, but remained within the state borders.
+They moved frequently in pursuit of better living conditions and abundant food sources, but remained within the state borders.
 Their descendants still live in Arizona, protecting and cherishing what was left from their ancestors’ first dwellings.

 Why did ancient people leave their dwellings in Arizona?